kmichel/zizany/README.md

 ## License

-Code released under the MIT License.
+This project is licensed under the terms of the MIT license.

+The gdtoa library is copyrighted by Lucent Technologies and distributed under the terms specified in the file `libs/gdtoa/LICENSE.txt`.